-In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in Entity's Own Equity ("ASU 2020-06"), which, among other things, provides guidance on how to account for contracts on an entity's own equity.
+In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in Entity's Own Equity ("ASU 2020-06"), which, among other things, provides guidance on how to account for contracts on an entity's own equity.
 This ASU simplifies the accounting for certain financial instruments with characteristics of liabilities and equity.
 Specifically, the ASU eliminated the need for the Company to assess whether a contract on the entity's own equity (1) permits settlement in unregistered shares, (2) whether counterparty rights rank higher shareholder's rights, and (3) whether collateral is required.
 In addition, this ASU requires incremental disclosure related to contracts on the entity's own equity and clarifies the treatment of certain financial instruments accounted for under this ASU on earnings per share.
 This ASU may be applied on a full retrospective or modified retrospective basis.
 The amendments within this ASU are effective for the Company's fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
-Early adoption of the ASU is permitted for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
+Early adoption of the ASU is permitted to fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 The Company is currently evaluating the potential impact that this standard may have on its condensed consolidated financial statements and related disclosures.

-Recently Adopted Accounting Pronouncements
+Recently Issued Accounting Pronouncements Adopted